-No ACTIVITY has commanded as much interest and support on the part of the Knights of Columbus as the care and education of youth.
+ANOTHER ACTIVITY which has commanded much interest and support on the part of the Knights of Columbus is the care and education of youth.
 From its beginning the Order has given a practical recognition to its belief that "as the twig is bent so the tree is inclined."

-While scill a young organization, just beginning to expand across the continent, the Knights of Columbus presented a gift of \$50,000 to endow a Chair of American History at the Catholic University of America, Washington, D. C.
+While still a young organization, just beginning to expand across the continent, the Knights of Columbus presented a gift of \$50,000 to endow a Chair of American History at the Catholic University of America, Washington, D. C.

 In 1907, when a great need confronted the University, the Order raised among its own members the then stupendous sum of \$500,000 to endow scholarships there.
-Besides helping the University out of a difficult situation, this gift has enabled 836 young men to receive the benefits of higher education and 232 have received degrees.
+Besides helping the University out of a difficult situation, this gift has enabled over 900 young men to receive the benefits of higher education and over 250 have received degrees.